-- Drywall fasteners
+- Drywall fasteners (screws or ring-shank nails)

 Check the Wall Studs

 Before you start hanging the drywall, check the studs and joists for bows or twists.
 The finished walls will look best if the studs are as flat as possible.

 Visually inspect the studs or joists to see if they are aligned in a straight plane.
-Alternatively, hold a long, straight board or level across the framing.
-If any framing members stick out, trim them with a saw or a plane.
-A power planer is perfect for this job if you have a large installation.
-Fill in low spots with shims attached with nails or glue.
+To confirm alignment, hold a long, straight board or level across the framing.
+If any framing members stick out, trim them with a saw or a power planer (especially for a large installation).
+Then, fill in low spots with shims attached with nails or glue.

 Run the head of the hammer up and down the studs (for remodels, not new-construction drywall installation) to check for stray screws or nails that will impede the drywall.

 Drywall is attached to framing with drywall screws or nails.
 Drywall screws are the fastener of choice for most drywall installations.
 Drywall screws have a fluted head designed to recess slightly below the surface of the drywall paper without breaking it, and coarse threads for the best hold in the gypsum core of the drywall.
 Screws can be driven faster than nails, with less chance for damaging the face of the drywall; they also hold the drywall to the framing better than nails.

 Drywall nails do have their place, though.
 If you need to install a large amount of drywall quickly, drywall nails go in considerably faster than drywall screws.
 Both options follow in the next steps.